byett/dsd/Nexys-A7/Lab-2/README.md

 ### 1. Create a new RTL project called _hex4count_ in Vivado Quick Start

+* **Make sure you re-download or otherwise re-create all files even if they have the same names as past labs - they may have changed!**

 * Click 'Create File' then create three new source files of file type VHDL called **_leddec_**, **_counter_**, and **_hexcount_**

 * Create a new constraint file of file type XDC called **_hexcount_**